Click on the project name to view individual project pages.

 The overall goal of this project is increase the capacity of Arkansas agencies to respond to the ADA and provide access to people with disabilities through training and technical assistance.

-The goal of Welcome the Children is to assist early childhood professionals to better understand diversity, appreciate cultural differences and similarities, learn strategies to support English Language Learners, and promote inclusion.
+The goal of Welcome the Children is to assist early childhood professionals to better understand diversity, appreciate cultural differences and similarities, learn strategies to support English Language Learners and children with disabilities, and promote inclusion.

 - Arkansas Can Do, Inc.